Full Service Library Cards

 You may check out up to 25 items total on your card.
-All items have a 3 week check-out period UNLESS they are a New Release DVD which has a one week check-out period.
+All items have a three week check-out period UNLESS they are New Release DVDs which have a one week check-out period.

 The library does not restrict minors from checking out any item that is available for checkout.
 Parents or legal guardians are solely responsible for deciding which library resources are appropriate for their children.

 Renewing Library Materials